A hearty vegetable pie bursting with nutrients and flavour – how much better can it get?

 Make 400g of pâte brisée if you don’t have some stored away.

-Heat a frying pan with 2 tablespoons of olive oil and sweat the fennel, courgettes, onion and garlic with the leaves of 2 sprigs of thyme for 10 minutes.
+Heat a frying pan with 2 tablespoons of olive oil and sweat the fennel, zucchini, onion and garlic with the leaves of 2 sprigs of thyme for 10 minutes.
 Then add the Swiss chard and 30g of shelled peas and 30g of shelled broad beans, salt and cook gently for 5 minutes.

 While this is cooking, rinse, dry and chop the leaves of a small bunch of parsley and a small bunch of chervil.
 Wash and finely chop a small bunch of chives.
 Crush 2 tablespoons of pitted black olives.